COVID-19: Safer travel guidance

 - Wiping down high-touch surfaces like handrails and Opal readers with strong disinfectant every day.

-- Installing hand sanitiser at key transport hubs, including at high demand stations.
+- Providing hand sanitiser at key transport hubs, including at high demand stations.

-To help you maintain physical distancing measures on the network, we are:
+To help you stay COVID safe on the network, we are:

 - Tracking passenger numbers in near real-time to help manage customer flow and crowding.